 The Marriott SpringHill Suites is located right outside of Disneyland and just a very short walk away from the Anaheim Convention Center.
-The hotel is very family friendly and Disneyland-oriented, which you will see already at the front desk.
+The hotel is very family-friendly and Disneyland-oriented, which you will see already at the front desk.
 Some of the rooms also feature a bunk bed for kids.
-I had a Studio Suite with King bed and Sofa Bed.
+I had a Studio Suite with a King Bed and a Sofa Bed.

 At my arrival I was the only one checking in, so that was done quickly.
-During your check-in you will get a paper with all the important information about the hotel.
+During your check-in, you will get a paper with all the important information about the hotel.
 It shows the best times to take breakfast and how to “behave” at the egg stations.
 I never got anything like this and it’s a nice gesture.
 If you park a car at the hotel you will receive your parking pass during check-in.
 This one has to be displayed on the dashboard.
 To enter the parking structure beneath the hotel, you will need your room key to open the gate.
-Parking costs $14 a day and includes self-parking or valet-parking.
-I only used valet-service on a saturday, when the whole garage was full.
-I parked right outside the hotel entrance at one of the 15 minute parking spots and they left it there.
-The hotel garage was obviously to full.
-That was actually great, because then I don’t have to wait until they find my car and pull it out.
+Parking costs $14 a day and includes self-parking or valet parking.
+I only used valet-service on a Saturday, when the whole garage was full.
+I parked right outside the hotel entrance at one of the 15-minute parking spots and they left it there.
+The hotel garage was obviously too full.
+That was actually great because then I don’t have to wait until they find my car and pull it out.

 I got the room on the 5th floor at the corner of the hotel.
 My view was towards Katella Ave and I was able to see Disneyland.
 That also gave me the chance to watch the fireworks in Disneyland every night.
 The fireworks starts during the week at 8:30 pm and on weekends at 9:30 pm.
 Click here to check the schedule.